JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 ## SSOpad, weird 18-key macro pad prototype

-#### I2C LCD support from David Prentice's code: https://www.avrfreaks.net/comment/2640876#comment-2640876
+### Supports both Teensy and Pro Micro
-Notes:\
+but use the Pro Micro, it's better

-the LCD does not work properly with the teensy 2.0 yet (The entire rightmost column stops responding when you init the lcd).\
+#### I2C LCD support from David Prentice: https://www.avrfreaks.net/comment/2640876#comment-2640876
-ah well, i like the pro micro better anyways.
+this hackjob port does not yet work with Teensy.
+(It's fine on the Pro Micro)

 #### neat pictures
 V1.2 Teensy, underglow on a perfboard